Routeviews Prefix to AS mappings Dataset (pfx2as) for IPv4 and IPv6

 Please read the terms of the CAIDA Acceptable Use Agreement (AUA) for Publicy Accessible Datasets below:

-Routeviews Prefix to AS mappings Dataset for IPv4 and IPv6Also, please, report your publication to CAIDA.
+Routeviews Prefix to AS mappings Dataset for IPv4 and IPv6You are required to report your publications using this dataset to CAIDA.